What’s the Ideal Cost of Launching a Food Product in India?

 The development process does not finish once the product is prepared.
 Marketing, sampling, platform onboarding, and distribution setup are some of the important steps in launching.

 The budgets allocated for launches are quite different and can range anywhere from ₹1,00,000 for minor D2C launches to ₹10,00,000 or even more for large-scale rollouts.
-Though this is not a part of formulation, it still accounts for a significant portion of the real food product development cost in India.
+Though this is not a part of formulation, it still accounts for a significant portion of the real cost of food product development in India.

 What Influences Cost Variation Between Products?